diegoparrilla/sidecart-site/quickstart.md

 ## Need help?

-Check out our [contact us](/contact) paeg if you have any questions or issues.
+Check out the [throubleshoot pages](https://docs.sidecartridge.com/troubleshooting/), or our [contact us](/contact) page if you have any questions or issues.
 We're happy to help!